 Finding a fast food restaurant that offers foods that fit within your macronutrient goals can be difficult.

-However, there are a few restaurants that offer great options for those tracking your macros.
+However, a few restaurants offer great options for those tracking your macros.

-In this blog post, we will discuss the top three macro-friendly foods from 18 different fast food restaurants.
+This blog post will discuss the top three macro-friendly foods from 18 fast food restaurants.

 Stay tuned for tips on how to order these items when you’re out and about!